-The 2014 Washington, DC mayoral election will take place on November 4, 2014.
+The next Washington, DC mayoral election will take place in 2014.
 The Mayor serves a four-year term and can be re-elected without term limits.
 As the head of the executive branch of the city government, the Mayor of the District of Columbia is responsible for enforcing city laws (approving or vetoing bills passed by the Council of the District of Columbia) and overseeing all city services, public property, police and fire protection, most public agencies, and the public school system.
 The Mayor appoints several officers, including the Deputy Mayors for Education and Planning & Economic Development, the City Administrator, the chancellor of the city's public schools, and the department heads of city agencies.
 To learn more about the local government, see DC Government 101 - Things to Know About DC Officials, Laws, Agencies and More.

 Primaries are closed, party elections.
 This means that only voters registered with the Democratic, Republican, DC Statehood Green, or Libertarian parties may vote in their party's election.
 Since the electorate of DC is more than 80 percent Democratic, the mayor is usually determined in the primary election.

 Important Dates and Deadlines

 - Registration and Party Affiliation Changes Deadline - March 3, 2014